grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/11 Environment variables.md

 </CodeGroup>

-As demonstrated above, you will need to prefix `K6_` in the environment variable name in order for k6 to evaluate it as an **option parameter**.
-However, be aware not all options are supported as environment variables.
-You can confirm by checking the documentation for each [option](/using-k6/options/#list-of-options).
+As the preceding example shows, you need to prefix `K6_` in the environment variable name for k6 to evaluate it as an option parameter.
+However, be aware that not all options are supported as environment variables.
+You can confirm whether one is by checking the [documentation for each option](/using-k6/options/#list-of-options).

-Note that when you use multiple ways to define options for a script, there's an [order of precedence](/using-k6/options#using-options) that is used to determine which option is actually used.
-To ensure you are always working with the highest precedence, always use command-line flags instead of environment variables:
+Note that when you define options in multiple places, there's an [order of precedence](/using-k6/options#using-options) that determines the option to use.
+To ensure you're always working with the highest precedence, use command-line flags instead of environment variables:

 <CodeGroup labels={[]} lineNumbers={[true]}>